Riemann-Hilbert approach to a generalized sine kernel and applications

 Hence the corrections admit a Fourier transform in $\la$ and an inverse Fourier transform in $\mu$ as oscillatory integrals.
 Therefore, taking the Fourier transform does not change the nature of the corrections.

-It is clear that, up to a similarity transformation, a Wiener--Hopf operator on $\intff{-a}{b}$ has the same generalized sine kernel than the same operator acting on $\intff{0}{a+b}$.
+It is clear that, up to a similarity transformation, a Wiener--Hopf operator on $\intff{-a}{b}$ has the same generalised sine kernel as the same operator acting on $\intff{0}{a+b}$.
 Therefore our method works for any interval, of course up to a similarity transformation on the resolvent \eqref{resolvent de V} of $V$.
 We chose here to present this less standard form of Wiener--Hopf operators as it fits better the forthcoming application.

-We apply our asymptotic inversion formula for truncated Wiener--Hopf operators acting on a symmetric interval $\intff{-x}{x}$ to re-derive some formulas concerning the low magnetic field behavior of the so-called dressed charge \cite{BogoliubiovIzerginKorepinBookCorrFctAndABA}.
+We apply our asymptotic inversion formula for truncated Wiener--Hopf operators acting on a symmetric interval $\intff{-x}{x}$ to re-derive some formulas concerning the low magnetic field behaviour of the so-called dressed charge \cite{BogoliubiovIzerginKorepinBookCorrFctAndABA}.
 This function, traditionally denoted $Z(\la)$, describes the intrinsic magnetic moment of an elementary excitation above the ground state in the XXZ spin-$\tf{1}{2}$ model.
-It satisfies the integral equation:
+It satisfies the following integral equation:

-Thereby $K$ is often called the Lieb kernel and $\zeta \in \intoo{0}{\pi}$ is some real parameter describing the coupling of the model.
+$K$ is often called the Lieb kernel and $\zeta \in \intoo{0}{\pi}$ is some real parameter describing the coupling of the model.
 The large parameter $x$ is a function of the external longitudinal magnetic field; it goes to infinity when the magnetic field vanishes.

 For the study of $Z$, one should distinguish two domains in the interval $\intff{-x}{x}$: the bulk, i.e. the region $\abs{\la} \ll x$, and the boundaries $\la\sim\pm x$.
 While the asymptotic value of $Z(\la)$ in the bulk ($\abs{\la} \ll x$) is enough to describe the intrinsic magnetic moment of elementary excitations, the value of $Z$ at the boundaries ($\pm x$) determines the critical exponents of the two-point functions of the model \cite{Haldane1980,Haldane1981a,Haldane1981b,BogoluibovIzerginKorepin1986}.
-As we will see, the bulk and the boundary behavior of the dressed charge differ fundamentally.
+As we will see, the bulk and the boundary behaviour of the dressed charge differ fundamentally.